How to Get Diesel Smell Out of Clothes (Easy Money-Saving Tips)

 Eric W.

-My husband is a diesel mechanic, and I have had to wash his uniform for over ten years.
+My husband is a diesel mechanic, and I have had to wash his uniforms for over ten years.
 I find that washing them in hot water with Tide with Bleach and drying them with a fabric softener sheet works fine.
-(I learned long ago that using a “bargain brand” detergent in not worth it.
+(I learned long ago that using a “bargain brand” detergent is not worth it.
 I only use Tide with Bleach.)

 Patricia R.

-Try adding a drop or two of eucalyptus oil to the wash after filled with water.
+Try adding a drop or two of eucalyptus oil to the wash after the washer fills with water.

 Andy P.

-I found after years of greasy clothes leaving gunk in my washer that heavy duty (industrial) Pinesol (approx. 3/4 cup in full load) along with the soap does a great job.
+After years of greasy clothes leaving gunk in my washer, I found that heavy-duty (industrial) Pine-Sol (approx. 3/4 cup in full load), along with the soap, does a great job.

 M.

-My fiancee drives a semi-truck and always seems to be getting either diesel fuel or axle grease on his clothing.
-The best thing I’ve found for getting diesel smell out of clothes is to pre-treat the clothing with Dawn dishwashing detergent, and then wash them as usual.
-I have even added some to the whole load to get rid of the diesel fuel smell.
+My fiancée drives a semi-truck and always seems to be getting either diesel fuel or axle grease on his clothing.
+The best thing I’ve found for getting diesel smell out of clothes is to pretreat the clothing with Dawn dishwashing detergent and then wash them as usual.
+I have even added some to the whole load to remove the diesel fuel smell.

 Sherry W.